rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ChickenYakiudon.rst

    and vinegar together in second bowl.
 Stir 2 tablespoons sauce into chicken in a medium bowl and set aside remaining sauce.
 3. Bring 4 quarts water to boil in large pot.
-Add noodles and cook, stirring often, until almost tender (center should still be firm with slightly opaque dot), 3 to 10 minutes (cooking times will vary depending on whether you are using fresh or dry noodles).
+Add noodles and cook, stirring often, until almost tender (centre should still be firm with slightly opaque dot), 3 to 10 minutes (cooking times will vary depending on whether you are using fresh or dry noodles).
 Drain noodles and rinse under cold running water until water runs clear.